Step Two: Kitchen Layout & Trims

 Here are the three scenarios you'll run into:

 Against Wall -- No End-Panel (wall-trim instead).
 If the cabinet side is against a wall, you'll need to leave a 1" gap minimum for wall trim.
-You'll receive a 3" trim that you can cut down and scribe to follow the contours of your wall perfectly (don't worry, we'll explain how!)
+You can purchase a 3" trim that you can cut down and scribe to follow the contours of your wall perfectly (don't worry, we'll explain how!)

 Toe-Kick Trim: